Trisha1212/MobileTestIdea/README.md

 <br />
 <br />

 - **Unrecoverable workflows**: We need to make sure that in any workflow of browsing mobile app should not lead to a 404 page.
 One of the most common examples in this case would be back button behavior (both soft and hard keys) on pages.
-This would also require testing of scenarios for history and cache management and it will become super critical to run.[Product datafeed problem]
+This would also require testing of scenarios for history and cache management and it will become super critical to run.[Product  problem]

 <br />
 <br />